Rinkesh375/Shop-Now/README.md

 - **Backend**: The backend utilizes Cyclic for efficient database interactions.
 It serves API endpoints that the Frontend consumes to access and manipulate data.

-- **Deployment**: The web app is deployed on the Vercel cloud platform, ensuring accessibility and scalability.